Automotive Investment Scheme (AIS)

 - A contract has been awarded and/or a letter of intent has been received for the manufacture of components to supply directly into the OEMs supply chain locally and/or internationally; and

 - A local/ international OEM supply chain turnover of at least twenty-five percent (25%) of total entity turnover; or R10m by the project in OEM supply chain invoicing per annum.

 Competitiveness Improvement Costs for Component Manufacturers, Deemed component Manufacturers and Tooling Companies

 - The objective of this benefit is to improve the competitiveness of component manufacturers through the improvement of processes, products, quality standards and related skills development through the use of business development services.

-- The grant will be limited to the competitiveness improvement costs incurred within the first three years after the start of production date and a total grant amount of R1 million per entity per three year cycle.
+- The grant will be limited to the competitiveness improvement costs incurred within the first two years after the start of production date and a total grant amount of R1 million per entity per two (2) year cycle.

 - Declaration by Consultant and Applicant

 - Interpretation Note 01/2014 on the Implementation Date of the Revised Automotive Investment Scheme (AIS) Guidelines

 - Application form for components manufacturers